j1sk1ss/CordellCompiler/docs/README.md

 # Scopes
 ## Variables and lifetime
 Variables live in their declared scopes.
-You cannot point to variables from an outer scope:
+You cannot point to variables from an outer scope.
+This makes the manual program stack managment a way easier given the determined behavior of the stack allocator in this compiler.
 ```cpl
 start() {
    ptr u64 p;